I Killed Wild Bill Hickok

-I Killed Wild Bill Hickok is a 1956 American Western film directed by Richard Talmadge.
+I Killed Wild Bill Hickok is a 1956 American western film directed by Richard Talmadge.
 It is an entirely fictional account of Wild Bill Hickok (Tom Brown) who is the villain of the film.
 The film was produced and written by Johnny Carpenter who also stars and narrates under the name John Forbes.
-The film is the second of two films produced by The Wheeler Company.
+The film is the second of two films produced by independent The Wheeler Company.
+It was shot at the Iverson Ranch in California.